 Dick Hubbard, Hilary Sumpter, Tim Watts, Steve Cole and Andrew Smith.

 The Board is responsible to Outward Bound's Members Council to maintain the values and ethos of Outward Bound.

-Deputy Chair: Gerald Lanning
+Chair: Gerald Lanning

 Are you a Council member?
 Access the Members Council private page here.